marioboley/PISA_ML/README.md

-# Machine Learning Phase Prediction Models for Polymer-Induced Self Assembly
+# Machine Learning Models for Phase Prediction in Polymer-Induced Self Assembly